Rome is a fantastic city that is the dearest to me because I lived there for 2 years during my Master studies!

 BONUS: Free tour of the Basilica (requires waiting in line though)

 There is a free guided tour of St. Peter’s Basilica that is organized by The Pontifical North American College.
 The tours are given in English on Mondays, Tuesdays, Wednesdays, Thursdays, and Fridays, from February to May, beginning at 2:15 PM and there is no need to reserve it in advance, just show up at your desired time outside the Visitor Information Center.
 The tour is in English, free of charge and it lasts approximately 2 hours depending on the waiting time in the line.

 You can read more information about the tour here.

 Galleria Borghese, located in the famous Villa Borghese park, might be my favorite museum in Rome, I have been there twice and I would go again!
 I sincerely hope you will pay a visit there!

-Even if the museum looks quite simple from the outside, don’t let that mislead you – it is posh and amazing from the inside!
-Moreover, it was specially designed that way by the architect so that visitors of the museum (back then, a private collection of arts by a powerful Borghese family) would get shocked by the beauty of the place inside, not outside.
+Even if the museum looks quite simple from the outside, don’t let that fool you – it is posh and amazing on the inside!
+Moreover, it was specifically designed that way by the architect so that visitors of the museum (back then, a private collection of art by a powerful Borghese family) would get shocked by the beauty of the place inside, not outside.

 Borghese Gallery is also pretty much the only place where you CAN’T get in unless you have a ticket purchased in advance!

-NOTE: Each ticket gives you a 2-hour slot time in the museum, you are not allowed to stay longer because the admission is strictly limited to 360 people in the building at the same time.
+NOTE: Each ticket gives you a 2-hour time slot in the museum and you are not allowed to stay longer because the admission is strictly limited to 360 people in the building at one time.